duytran1332002/Transfer_Learning/README.md

   - Greatest accuracy of Training set: 4%
   - Greatest accuracy of Validation set: 6%%

-* **Some problem**:
+* **Some problems**:
-  - Accuracy of Training set and Validation set is very small.
+  - Accuracy of the Training set and Validation set is very small.
-  - The accuracy of Validation set is greater than the accuracy of Training set.
+  - The accuracy of the Validation set is greater than the accuracy of the Training set.
-  - Not efficient than Scratch.
+  - It is not more efficient than Scratch.
-  - The accuracy of Validation set is unstable.
+  - The accuracy of the Validation set is unstable.

 #### Train Model with Initalize Pretrain
 ![alt text](https://github.com/duytran1332002/Transfer_Learning/blob/main/images/bird_many_class_initialize_pretrain_loss.png?raw=true)